-Other tools I have used in the past are Uber Suggest, which can help you find more keywords, Answer the Public, which is more of a visual tool that presents you with keyword suggestions and Keyword sh*tter, which basically does what it says on the tin!
+Other content strategy tools I have used in the past are Uber Suggest, which can help you find more keywords, Answer the Public, which is more of a visual tool that presents you with keyword suggestions and Keyword sh*tter, which basically does what it says on the tin!

 And finally, if all else fails, set up a brainstorming session with your team.
 After all, it was a brainstorming session that got one of our clients in Forbes!